Julie Bishop

 Julie Isabel Bishop (born 17 July 1956) is an Australian former politician who served as Minister for Foreign Affairs from 2013 to 2018 and deputy leader of the Liberal Party from 2007 to 2018.
-She was the Member of Parliament (MP) for Curtin from 1998 to 2019.
-She has been the chancellor of the Australian National University since January 2020.
+She was the member of parliament (MP) for Curtin from 1998 to 2019.
+She Served as the chancellor of the Australian National University from January 2020 to her early resignation in May 2026.

 Bishop was born in Lobethal, South Australia, and studied law at the University of Adelaide.
 Prior to entering politics she worked as a commercial lawyer in Perth, Western Australia; she was the local managing partner of Clayton Utz.
 She was a delegate to the 1998 constitutional convention, and also served as a director of the Special Broadcasting Service (SBS) and as a member of the Murdoch University senate.
 Bishop was elected to parliament at the 1998 federal election, representing the Division of Curtin in Perth's western suburbs.
 In the Howard government, she served as Minister for Ageing (2003–2006), Minister for Education and Science (2006–2007), and Minister for Women (2006–2007).

 After the Coalition lost the 2007 election, Bishop was elected deputy leader of the Liberal Party.
 She was the first woman to hold the position, and was re-elected to the post at multiple leadership spills following her initial election.
 During her time as deputy, there were three different Liberal leaders—Brendan Nelson, Malcolm Turnbull, and Tony Abbott.
 When the Coalition returned to power at the 2013 election, Bishop was appointed Minister for Foreign Affairs in the Abbott government.
 She was Australia's first female foreign minister.
 Issues that arose during her tenure included changes to the Australian foreign aid program, the international military intervention against ISIL, the shooting down of Malaysia Airlines Flight 17, and the execution of Australian citizens by Indonesia.